kn100/conjugate/README.md

 ## Usage

-After you've copied the `conjugate` binary somewhere in your path, run `conjugate`.
+After you've copied the `conjugate` binary somewhere in your path, run `conjugate -reconfigure`.
 It will request some configuration details.
 You'll need to provide it a Youtube Data API key, and a Spotify Client ID and secret.

 From then on, you can run `conjugate` with the `-y=<link to song on Youtube or Youtube music>` flag, and if a match is found on Spotify, the link will be returned.